spectrocloud/librarium/content/docs/12-enterprise-version/02-deploying-an-enterprise-cluster.md

 3. Select the VM to access its details page, and verify three nodes are listed.

-4. Open a web browser session, and use the IP address provided in Enterprise Cluster Details at the completion of the installation to connect to the Palette System Console.
+4. Open a web browser session, and use the IP address provided in Enterprise Cluster Details at the completion of the installation to connect to the Palette system console.
 Copy the IP address to the address bar and append `/system`.

 5. Log in using your credentials.